 Mormon Connection

 The Jerusalem inscription at Beit Loya has attracted interest from members of the Church of Jesus Christ of Latter-day Saints (Mormons), who see it as evidence supporting their belief in the historical accuracy of the Book of Mormon’s references to ancient Israelite inscriptions.
-The connection has brought LDS visitors and scholars to the site.
+The connection has brought LDS visitors and scholars to the site, and Beit Loya is a regular stop on tours organized for LDS groups visiting Israel.
+BYU (Brigham Young University) researchers have been involved in studying the inscription, and the LDS interest has helped raise the site’s profile internationally.

 Visit with Hoshen Tours